What if it’s easier than you think to feel and look awesome around new folks?

-As a guy, you probably won’t be wanting to shout it from the rooftops, but if inside you’re thinking that there’s something really endearing about that old man in a bow tie, then you’re going to be happier just by noticing that.
+As a guy, you probably won’t be wanting to shout it from the rooftops.
+But if inside you’re thinking that there’s something really endearing about that old man in a bow tie, guess what?
+You’re going to be happier just by noticing that.
 Or a woman who twitches her nose – that may be adorable to you.

 If you notice these things a little bit, that can put your attention on the other person in a positive way.

 It’s kind of a secret fun little world you can create of your own – all the things that you really like.

 For some of my clients, it feels like being a secret agent – coming up with all these little quirky things about other people that they may not even notice about themselves, but that make you smile.

 Secondly, what might you be able to help them with?